nuwanwre/ledgis-wallet-plugin/README.md

     const ecrxObj = new ecrx(options);
     ```

-    * **webSocketURL**: URL of the webSocket that acts as the relay from ECRX wallet to relevant dApp/Web App.
+    * **webSocketURL**: URL of the webSocket that acts as the relay from LEDGIS wallet to relevant dApp/Web App.

 4. Completing a request
     ```js